For many years, Germany has been one of the most popular expat destinations in Europe, but living in Germany also comes with its challenges.

 + PRO: Easy access to other European countries

-Many expats enjoy living in Germany as it’s easy to travel to other European countries.
-One can simply get on a bus, train or even rent a car and experience a completely different environment within a few hours.
-This proximity makes weekend trips to countries such as France, Belgium and the Czech Republic eminently possible.
+Many expats enjoy living in Germany, as travelling to other European countries is easy.
+You can simply get on a bus or train or even rent a car and experience a completely different environment within a few hours.
+This proximity makes weekend trips to France, Belgium, and the Czech Republic eminently possible.

 - CON: Bland food

-Though Germany is known for its excellent beer and delicious pretzels, the rest of the local cuisine can be rather limited.
-Though expats from other European countries may not notice it as much, those from more exotic countries may struggle with daily meals consisting of bread and potatoes.
+Although Germany is known for its excellent beer and delicious pretzels, the local cuisine can be limited.
+Although expats from other European countries may not notice it as much, those from more exotic countries may struggle with daily meals comprising bread and potatoes.

 Healthcare in Germany